canvasxyz/canvas/packages/gossiplog/README.md

 The `topic` is the global topic string identifying the log - we recommend using NSIDs like `com.example.my-app`.
 Topics must match `/^[a-zA-Z0-9\.\-]+$/`.

-Logs are generic in two parameters, `Payload` and `Result`.
+Logs are generic in a `Payload` parameter.
 You must provide a `validate` method as a TypeScript type predicate that synchronously validates an `unknown` value as a `Payload` (it is only guaranteed to be an IPLD data model value).
 Only use `validate` for type/schema validation, not for authentication or authorization.

 The `apply` function is the main attraction.
 It is invoked once\* for every message, both for messages appended locally and for messages received from other peers.
 It is called with the message ID, the signature, and the message itself.
 If `apply` throws an error, then the message will be discarded and not persisted.